-2 day Inca Trail hike with camping is one of hike list experience for anyone planning a trip to Machu Picchu, It gives you a taste of the Classic Inca Trail hike but takes half the time and requires less than half the physical exertion This hike involves 2 day hike to Machu Picchu and 1 night camping in the Puente ruinas.
+2 day Inca Trail hike with camping is one of hike list experience for anyone planning a trip to Machu Picchu, It gives you a taste of the Classic Inca Trail hike but takes half the time and requires less than half the physical exertion This hike involves 2 day hike to Inca Trail and 1 night camping in the Puente ruinas.

 Enjoy lush vegetation of a cloud forest while greeted by local exotic birds such as Andean guan, grey-breasted mountain tucan, etc. and since we can see various wild orchids and bromelias along the path too.
 Explore the Chachabamba ruins, Wiñaywayna a terrece complex that climbs a steep mountain slope and includes a set ritual baths.
 Walk on a gentle are leading uphill to the southeast of the main complex.
 Intipunko, the Sun Gate, is a small ruins in a nearby pass.
 This small ancient checkpoint is where you will find that Classic view that Inca Trail hikers emerge upon.The walk along the way yields some interesting and slightly different angles as well.
 Some minor ancient outbuildings alongthe path occasionally host grazing llamas.
 Intipunko is als the gateway to the Inca Trail.
 A two hour hike beyond the Intipunko along the Inca Trail brings you the Machu Picchu citadel.
 Then continue the hike to Puente ruins, where spend a night in the camping.
 The second day wake up early and walking up to the lost city of the Incas, guide tour to Machu Picchu.
 In the afternoon train return to Ollantaytambo and private transportation to Cusco